code-distortion/fluent-dotenv/README.md

 // don't throw an exception if the file doesn't exist
 $fDotEnv = FluentDotEnv::new()->safeLoad('path/to/missing.env');

-// get all the values
+// get all the values as an associative array
 $allValues = $fDotEnv->all();

 // get a single value
 $host = $fDotEnv->get('HOST');

-// get several values (will be returned as an associative array)
+// get several values (returned as an associative array)
 $dbCredentials = $fDotEnv->get(['HOST', 'PORT', 'USERNAME', 'PASSWORD']);
 ```

+***NOTE:*** Over time, vlucas/phpdotenv has improved the way it reads values from .env files (eg. multi-line variables).
+The underlying version you have will determine how values in .env files are read.

 ### Filtering